haykeenss/paulhaykeens/README.md

 ## 🎯 Philosophy

-I believe strong security comes from **deep system understanding**—how systems are designed, how they fail, and how attackers think.
+I believe strong security comes from **deep system understanding**, how systems are designed, how they fail, and how attackers think.
 Security is not a one-time effort, but an ongoing process of learning, testing, and improvement.

 ---